madhat5/HaitiFilm/README.md

 ---
 ---
-Features
+Features/ToDo

+- category carousel --o--
     - create + load seperate html pages for each category
     - each page is a new carousel for category
-- navbar
+- navbar --ox--
+    - make static-top
+- login page update --o--

 ---